Baruch Cohen: Government career

-Cohen completed his mandatory service in the Israeli Defense Forces (IDF) in 1958, then joined the Shin Bet security service as a case officer in 1959.
+Cohen completed his mandatory service in the Israel Defense Forces (IDF) in 1958, then joined the Shin Bet security service as a case officer in 1959.
 Due to his Arabic skills, Cohen worked in Nablus and the surrounding refugee camps, trying to recruit Palestinians to spy for Israel.
 He was reportedly quite adept and became a station chief.

 Between 1963 and 1964, Cohen left Shin Bet to work for the Jewish Agency as director of the Galilee region.
 He returned to government service in 1964.

 At Shin Bet, Cohen led the investigation that uncovered a Syrian-directed Jewish-Arab spy ring in Israel.
 Cohen interrogated the spy ring's alleged leader in Israel, Daud Turki, a Palestinian-Israel anti-Zionist politician.
 Cohen's role was revealed 2 months after his death, when Turki's statements and confession during his interrogation were read during the trial in March 1973 of Turki and five co-defendants.

 By the early 1970s, there were an estimated 6,000 Palestinians in West Germany, many of whom students who were involved in Palestinian militant groups like Fatah and the Black September Organization.
 In 1970, Cohen's charisma and deep knowledge of Palestinians led to the Tzomet Division of the Mossad to request his secondment as director of Mossad's operations in Europe.
 Cohen moved with his wife and four children to Brussels, and from July 1970 to December 1972, he worked at the Israel embassy in Brussels, after which he returned to Israel.